neriumrevolta/burgers-api/README.md

 *All invalid requests to the API will return the appropriate error.*

 ## Running Burgers API locally
 In order to run this repo locally, you'll need the latest version of Rust nightly, as well as an active postgres DB running locally.
-Use the .env.example to set up your environment variables and after that simply execute cargo run in the project root directory.
+Use the `.env.example` to set up your environment variables and after that simply run `cargo run` in the project root directory.

 ## Testing
 All of the endpoints are tested using Rocket's testing utilities.
-When you've configured the service locally you could to cargo test and hopefully all 8 tests will pass.
+When you've configured the service locally you can run `cargo test` and hopefully all 8 tests will pass.